 Best Hiking Shoes for Technical Terrains

-What to Look for in Hiking Boots
+What to Look for in Hiking Shoes

 Hiking Shoes vs Boots

 Hiking boots can be more durable and provide more ankle stability than hiking shoes.
-On the other hand, shoes have more flexibility and breathability.
+On the other hand, hiking shoes have more flexibility and breathability.

 There is also more of a break-in period with boots.
 Initially, you can expect some blisters, so bring moleskin or bandaids on your first hike.
 The choice ultimately depends on what you’re doing—if you’re going for a long trek, a hiking boot is better.